pkgcore/pkgcore/doc/portage-configuration.rst

 overview
 ========

-pkgcore supports several configuration formats, portages make.conf included.
+pkgcore supports several configuration formats, portage's make.conf included.
 This file documents the current state of the support.

 FEATURES